Crowdfunding real estate: What it is and how it works

 What’s the difference between accredited and nonaccredited investors?

-The difference set by the Securities and Exchange Commission is as follows: Accredited investors have an annual income of over $200,000 or a net worth of over $1 million.
+The difference set by the Securities and Exchange Commission is as follows: Accredited investors have an annual income of over $200,000 (individual) or $300,000 (with spouse or partner) for the prior 2 years, with the expectation to continue, or a net worth of over $1 million, excluding the primary residence.
 They’ll get extra access to real estate opportunities.
 Nonaccredited investors don’t meet this income benchmark and have limited opportunities.

 Real estate crowdfunding has changed the game for investors.
 Instead of going it alone, you can pool your capital with investors around the country to buy unique residential and commercial property holdings that would otherwise be out of reach.

-Even though technology is changing the field of real estate, the basic playbook remains the same.
+Even though technology continues to change real estate, the basic playbook remains the same.
 You need to research, compare, and prepare for any investment venture.
-Online opportunities have gotten more exciting and diverse over the years, and it looks like they’ll continue to grow.
+Before investing, compare fees and liquidity terms, read disclosures, and remember that returns are not guaranteed.

 Remember, crowdfunding is just one strategy to grow along with the market.
-Learn more about your options when it comes to real estate investments.
+Learn more about how to start investing in real estate.